hschletz/Braintacle/README.txt

 - A copy of Zend Framework (http://framework.zend.com, licensed under the New BSD License) is included in the library/Zend/ directory.
   See http://framework.zend.com/license
-  This copy has some patches applied that fix some bugs which have not been correted upstream.
-The patches can be found separately in development/Zend.diff.

 - The library/PEAR/ directory contains a copy of some PEAR packages, partially patched.
 See the Readme.txt in the same directory for details.